 I’ve just finishing reading Orhan Pamuk’s Museum of Innocence.
+It is one of the most powerful novels I’ve read.
 I’m actually quite sad that I’ve finished it.
 Each day I found myself compelled to sit down and read as much as I could.
 I was enthralled and engaged in a way that doesn’t happen very often.
 Orhan Pamuk writes about his city, the city of Istanbul, in a lyrical and poetic way.
 He writes about growing up in a city of tradition and pride.
 A city that is in conflict with itself.
 A city proud of its Turkish and Stambuli culture and traditions and yet at the same time a city that yearns to be ‘western’ and more open in its approach to modern life.
+He writes about love and yearning and passion and social structures that cannot be breached.
+He writes about vulnerability and truth.

 The Museum of Innocence is a love story.
 The story of a romance between Kemal and Fusun.
 A love story that persists for decades.
 The tale begins when Kemal meets Fusun when she is working in a fashionable boutique in a stylish part of Istanbul.
 He is actually shopping for his girlfriend at the time.
 Kemal’s family are wealthy and part of Istanbul’s elite society.
 Fusun is from a more modest background, her mother is a seamstress and has worked for Kemal’s mother on several occasions.
 In fact, Fusun is a distant relative of Kemal’s.